GridTools/gridtools/docs_src/manuals/introduction/introduction.rst

 ^^^^^^^^^^^^

 |GT| requires a header-only installation of Boost_, a recent version of CMake_ and a modern compiler.
-The exact version requirements can be found on `github <https://github.com/GridTools/gridtools>`_.
+The exact version requirements can be found on `GitHub <https://github.com/GridTools/gridtools>`_.

 .. _Boost: https://www.boost.org/
 .. _CMake: https://www.cmake.org/